Your Directors are pleased to present the 35th Annual Report together with the Audited Accounts for the financial year ended 31st March, 2016.

 ii.)
 Subsidiaries and Associates

-Your Company has 12 subsidiary companies, including 1 Material Subsidiary and 3 step down Subsidiaries as on 31.03.2015.
+Your Company has 12 subsidiary companies, including 2 Material Subsidiaries and 3 step down subsidiaries as on 31st March, 2016.

 During the year, the Board of Directors reviewed the affairs of the subsidiaries.
 In accordance with section 129(3) of the Companies Act, 2013, we have prepared consolidated financial statements of the Company and all its subsidiaries, which form part of the Annual Report.
-Further a statement containing salient features of the financial statement of our subsidiaries in the prescribed format AOC-1 is appended as Annexure-I to this Report.
+Further a statement containing salient features of the financial statement of our subsidiaries in the prescribed Form No. AOC-1 is appended as Annexure-II to the Board's Report.
 The Statement also provides the details of performance, financial positions of each of the subsidiary.

-In accordance with Section 136 of the Companies Act, 2013, the audited financial statements, including the consolidated financial statements and related information of the Company and audited accounts of each of its subsidiaries, are available on our website www.arshivalimited.com.
-These documents will also be available for inspection during business hours at the Registered Office in Mumbai, India.
+In accordance with Section 136 of the Companies Act, 2013, the audited financial statements, including the consolidated financial statements and related information of the Company and audited accounts of each of its subsidiaries are available on our website www.arshiyalimited.com These documents will also be available for inspection during business hours at the Registered Office in Mumbai, India.